Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-tab-bar.md

   tabBarBackgroundColor: '#551A8B' // change the background color of the tab bar
   tabBarTranslucent: false // change the translucent of the tab bar to false
-  tabBarTextFontFamily: 'Avenir-Medium' //change the tab font family }
+  tabBarTextFontFamily: 'Avenir-Medium' //change the tab font family
+  forceTitlesDisplay: true // Android only.
+If true - Show all bottom tab labels.
+If false - only the selected tab's label is visible.
+}
 ```